shawntabrizi/substrate-contracts-workshop/1/getting-a-value.md

 ## Contract Functions

-As you can see in the contract template, all of your contract functions go into an implementation of your contract's `struct`:
+As you can see in the contract template, all of your contract functions are part of your contract module.

 ```rust
 impl MyContract {